 I emphatically endorse affirmative action.
 What you read in university admissions pamphlets about the benefits of learning beside a set of “diverse peers” is, from my experience, profoundly true to life.
 My time in college was enriched by befriending people who looked and lived differently than me.
 Admissions officers need to acknowledge the systemic dispossession that deprives black, Latino, Southeast Asian, and other students of color the opportunities that other applicants have been afforded.
 SFFA’s lawsuit is co-opting some Asian Americans’ fear and anger at college admissions to get rid of affirmative action for the ultimate benefit of white applicants.

 But we need to acknowledge that the many flaws in Harvard’s admissions policies are real, not inventions of SFFA’s fabulists.
 There is strong evidence that a number of mendable flaws are giving white applicants a leg up over Asian Americans for reasons other than affirmative action and that Harvard’s admissions officials are willfully ignoring that fact.
-That is the message we should be communicating to concerned Asian American.
+That is the message we should be communicating to concerned Asian Americans.
 We shouldn’t be pretending that there is nothing to be concerned about.

 Examining how legacies, athletic recruiting, and personal ratings tend to favor white applicants and implementing institutional remedies that could blunt the racialized impact of these policies would go a long way toward allaying the concerns that some in the Asian American community have.
 Pushing for more transparency in a notoriously opaque process may reveal further mechanisms of inequality in the process, both for Asian Americans and other people of color.